CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 ### Connection Details

 The [Connection Details][Connection Details Property] object that includes all of the information required to connect to a data source.

+The [Connection Type][] shows a selection of supported data sources to pick from, please see [Working with Data Sources][] for more information.

+A Connection String must be provided in order to connect to a data source.
+The Connection String is formatted differently depending on the type of data source, please see [Working with Data Sources][].

 | | |
 |--------------------|---------------------------|